Loading…

 The clear warning: AI is a drafting partner.
 The ceremony itself is yours, and the legal sections must be correct.
 A celebrant who lets AI loose on the Monitum is a celebrant heading for a complaint.

 Start with the client communication cadence and ceremony first drafts — lowest risk, highest payback.
 Add marketing content once the rhythm is comfortable.
-If you want help mapping AI to your booking workflow and templates, our services page outlines how we work with small service businesses.
+If you want help mapping AI to your booking workflow and templates, Waymouth Tech is a Melbourne-based AI tech studio and our AI implementation services page outlines how we work with small service businesses.

 FAQ